zenvin-dev/UnitySettingsFramework/README.md

 Settings are represented by Scriptable Object instances that inherit `Zenvin.Settings.Framework.SettingBase<T>`.
 They each contain a number of properties by default (see below), but can be extended to contain further fields by creating own classes inheriting the aforementioned base class.

 ### 2.0 GUID
-The `GUID` provides a unique identifier for each setting.
+The `GUID` provides a unique identifier for each Setting.
 By default, it will be assigned a pseudo-random, unique hexadecimal string which can be changed through the Setting Editor window.
 \
-However the value cannot be empty, and it must be unique among **all** settings within the same `SettingsAsset`.
+However the value cannot be empty, and it must be unique among **all** Settings within the same `SettingsAsset`.
 Should that not be the case, the system will reset the `GUID` to its previous value.

 ### 2.1 Name
-The `Name` is supposed to be the default label for the setting on UI.
+The `Name` is supposed to be the default label for the Setting on UI.
 Is also will show up in the hierarchy of the Settings Editor window.
 \
 Setting names do not need to be unique.

 ### 2.2 Localization Key
-The `NameLocalizationKey` can be used to add localization to your settings menus.
+The `NameLocalizationKey` can be used to add localization to your Settings menus.
 Just as the `Name`, it can have any value.

 ### 2.3 Default Value
 The `DefaultValue` is a generically typed value, and will be assigned to the Setting by default during runtime initialization.

 ## 3 Settings Groups
-As the name suggests, Settings Groups can be used to group settings together.
+As the name suggests, Settings Groups can be used to group Settings together.
 Just like Settings, they are Scriptable Objects (inheriting `Zenvin.Settings.Framework.SettingsGroup`) that contain several values (see below).
 Just like with Settings, it is possible to extend the pre-existing `SettingsGroup` type by inheriting from it.
 \
-When creating UI for your settings, groups can be used to separate them into tabs or sub-headers.
+When creating UI for your Settings, Groups can be used to separate them into tabs or sub-headers.

 ### 3.0 GUID
-The `GUID` provides a unique identifier for each group.
+The `GUID` provides a unique identifier for each Group.
 By default, it will be assigned a pseudo-random, unique hexadecimal string which can be changed through the Setting Editor window.
 \
-However the value cannot be empty, and it must be unique among **all** groups within the same `SettingsAsset`.
+However the value cannot be empty, and it must be unique among **all** Groups within the same `SettingsAsset`.
 Should that not be the case, the system will reset the `GUID` to its previous value.

 ### 3.2 Name
-The `Name` is supposed to be the default label for the group on UI.
+The `Name` is supposed to be the default label for the Group on UI.
 Is also will show up in the hierarchy of the Settings Editor window.
 \
 Group names do not need to be unique.